xexax/mlmodels/USERCASE.md

 ## USERCASES

+Use Case 1 :
-## as an user, I want to fine-tuning a model by some methods and changing hyper-parameter.
+     As an user, I want to fine-tuning a model by some methods and changing hyper-parameter.
 I want to store all result of each experiment before making decision